Hymns on Nisibis — XLIII

 The silence of discernment

-is prayer to the Knower of all.
+is prayer to the All-Knowing.

-yet greatly do they labor.
+yet greatly they strive.

-through tears they are hired for me —
+with tears they plead for me —

-Let us run to their tombs,
+Let us run to their graves

-that we may live by their deaths.
+to live by their deaths.

 The bones of Elisha

-bear witness to their bones —
+testify for their bones —

-and began to honor
+and began to honor, within Sheol,

-the bones of the righteous.
+the bones of the righteous,

-for even Sheol is aware of it.
+for even Sheol perceives it.

 For there is nothing

-except that death
+except that Death

-concerning which the Sea spoke and said:
+of which the Lord came and said:

-"He never desired
+"I have never desired

 the death of the sinner."